Elizacat/enya/README.md

 How to use
 ===========
 See main.py.
-Requires gevent and pylast (preferably my version at http://github.com/Elizacat/pylast which has a few things)
+Requires gevent and irclib (http://github.com/Elizacat/irclib)

 Bugs
 =====